dalel487/su2hmc/README.md

 	```

 -	`nproc` is the number of processors, given by the product of `npx npy npz npt`
 -	If no input file is given, the programme defaults to midout.
-I need to ask why that name was chosen.
-Maybe even change it...
+The default name is a historical one which goes back generations to the early days of Lattice QCD.

 ### Input parameters
 A sample input file looks like